trueos/trueos-docs/trueos-handbook/helpsupport.rst

 to the |trueos| website and, when the system is updated using the
 |sysadm| `Update Manager <https://sysadm.us/handbook/client/sysadmclient.html#update-manager>`_,
 the doc updates are installed to a local copy named :file:`/usr/local/share/trueos/handbook/trueos.html`.
-This ensures the installed version of the Handbook always matches the operating system and new features are documented as they are added, appearing as a local copy on the user's system.
+This keeps an updated local copy of the handbook available on every user's system.

 The |trueos| build server provides the HTML version of the |trueos|
 Users Handbook.
 Instructions for building your own HTML, PDF, or EPUB version can be found in this
 `README.md <https://github.com/trueos/trueos-docs/blob/master/trueos-handbook/README.md>`_.

-The documentation source files have been integrated into the Weblate translation system so the |trueos| documentation can be translated using a web browser.
-The process is similar to :ref:`Interface Translation` except **trueos-guide** mus be selected from the :guilabel:`Projects` drop-down menu shown in :ref:`translate4`.
+The documentation source files are integrated into the Weblate translation system so the |trueos| documentation can be translated using a web browser.
+The process is similar to :ref:`Interface Translation` except **trueos-guide** must be selected from the :guilabel:`Projects` drop-down menu shown in :ref:`translate4`.

 It is important to be aware of a few elements when translating the